huilam/hl-opencv/README.md

 # hl-opencv
-OpenCV 4.4 loader and util
+OpenCV native loader and util

+Tested on OpenCV 4.4.0